EarthScope/rover/docs/commands.md

     rover ingest file

-Add the contents of the file (MSEED format) to the repository and index the new data.
+Adds contents from a MSEED formatted file to Rover's local repository and indexes the new data.

-The `mseedindex` command is used to index the different blocks of dta present in the file.
-THe corresponding byte ranges are then appended to the appropriate files in the repository.
+The `mseedindex` command indexes blocks of data present in the file, corresponding byte ranges are then appended to  appropriate files in the repository.

-The file should not contain data that spans multiple calendar days.
+The file agrument should not contain data spanning multiple calendar days.

 ##### Significant Parameters